What Are the Options for DACA Recipients?

 - Jointly held credit cards and retirement accounts

-- photographs showing the two of you together as a couple
+- Photographs showing the two of you together as a couple

-- jointly held insurance
+- Jointly held insurance

-- affidavits from friends and family
+- Affidavits from friends and family

-- proof of cohabitation
+- Proof of cohabitation

-- birth certificates of your children
+- Birth certificates of your children

 The DACA recipient must have entered on a visa.
 Without a valid entry, the recipient may be eligible to get a green card through marriage by using a waiver process.

-These are only the more common methods to legal status—each with further requirements and exceptions.
+These are only the more common methods to legal status, each with further requirements and exceptions.
 Some other less common methods may include U Visas for victims of crimes who have suffered substantial physical or mental abuse, or waivers that may be available to help qualify for certain work visas.

 Find Legal Help

-Immigration law is extremely complicated.
-There are over 20 different types of non-immigrant visas and many different immigration court procedural maneuvers that can be attempted.
-The only way to determine if a DACA recipient may qualify for legal status outside of the DACA program is to meet with an experienced Oregon immigration law attorney as soon as possible.
+The best way to determine if a DACA recipient may qualify for legal status outside of the DACA program is to seek immigration legal services.
+An immigration lawyer can explain your legal options and help you avoid deportation.
+Contact an experienced immigration law attorney as soon as possible.

 What do I do next?

-Enter your location below to get connected with a qualified attorney today.At Super Lawyers, we know legal issues can be stressful and confusing.
+At Super Lawyers, we know legal issues can be stressful and confusing.
 We are committed to providing you with reliable legal information in a way that is easy to understand.
 Our legal resources pages are created by experienced attorney writers and writers that specialize in legal content in consultation with the top attorneys that make our Super Lawyers lists.
 We strive to present information in a neutral and unbiased way, so that you can make informed decisions based on your legal circumstances.

 Attorney directory searches